tallguyjenks/DevLog/pages/python.md

 		- Make directory and `*.py` file for your project name
 			- In that directory add an `__init__.py` file
 		- in the root set up a `setup.py` file
+			- This file lets the local files be installed by pip as a proper package -